Passed by the 2573rd administrative meeting on May 5, 2009

 [Article Four] Special collections, reference books, course reserved materials, audio-visual materials, periodicals, journals and newspapers may not be borrowed.
 Other regulations may apply as authorized by the unit responsible for the material.

 [Article Five] Renewals should be made five days (including the due date) before the due date and the new loan period is calculated starting from the renewal date.
-Renewals can be made online, by telephone, or in person for two times only.
+Renewals can be made online, by telephone, or in person for three times only.
 Renewals are not allowed for reserved books and for overdue books.

 [Article Seven] Books already on loan are subject to recall if they are assigned as course reserved materials by a professor or in any other special cases, and must be returned within 7 days of the recall notification.
 Late returns are subject to late fines and the loan period listed in Article Three will not be honored in such circumstances.